jkhorton123/ExtremeWordle/README.md

 <img src="./ExtremeWordleImages/DifficultySelectionScreen.png" width="550" height="400" />
 </p>

 When the user selects one of the difficulty options, the following screen will appear.
 At any point, the user can select the "Back" button to return to the difficulty selection screen.
-Selecting a new difficulty (or the same difficulty) will reset the game and the wordle answer.
+Selecting a new difficulty (or the same difficulty) will reset the game and the Wordle answer.
+Users can enter their guesses on this screen, where each text box will accept one letter in each 5-letter word.
+When the user wants to enter a word, the user should press enter.
 <p align="center">
 <img src="./ExtremeWordleImages/WordSelectionScreen.png" width="550" height="400" />
 </p>

-Users can enter their guesses on this screen, where each text box will accept one letter in each 5-letter word.
-When the user wants to enter a word, the user should press enter.
-If the word is not 5 letters, has already been guessed, or is not a valid English word, the following pop-up will appear to let the user know that the word is invalid.
+If the entered word is not 5 letters, has already been guessed, or is not a valid English word, the following pop-up will appear to let the user know that the word is invalid.
 <p align="center">
 <img src="./ExtremeWordleImages/InvalidWord.png" width="250" height="150" />
 </p>